christopherdunleavy/Karate-Promotional-App/README.md

 2. In the directory run `pip install -r requirements.txt`.
 This will install all the packages needed for this project.

+3. Set your environment variable DATABASE_URL to a valid database URL like so: `export DATABASE_URL=sqlite:///promotional.db`

-3. Run `python project.py`, and then you should be able to access the application on `localhost:5000/login`
+4. Run `python project.py`, and then you should be able to access the application on `localhost:5000/login`